 Just know you will be driving (and seeing) a lot and the towns are few and far between.
 However, it is a stunning road trip well worth it.
 The landscape of Iceland is just breathtaking.
-Chances are, you'll come across Icelandic wild horses and more natural beauty that you've ever seen before.
+Chances are, you'll come across Icelandic wild horses and more natural beauty than you've ever seen before.

 Day 1: Arrival in Reykjavik, Iceland

 You can rent a car directly from Keflavik airport, but Reykjavik is only a short drive from the airport and a good place to start your journey and gather yourself.
 You can use the first day to explore the best attractions of Reykjavik.
 The capital is hip, eclectic and trendy, with friendly pubs, clubs, and cozy restaurants in the downtown area.
 The area is rich in historical landmarks and museums.
-If you arrive early in the day, book a 2 1/2 guided tour of the city!
+If you arrive early in the day, book a 2 1/2 guided tour of the city.

 Day 2: Þingvellir National Park